CUBASE TECHNO TUTORIAL

 Module 6 - Mixing & Mastering

-Jay Hales (producer & founder of Born To Produce) has produced in most genres over the last 15 years as well as successfully DJ'ing across many countries throughout Europe.
-He writes music for TV companies and makes his own music in all styles, particularly EDM which is his favorite.
-His attention to detail and huge music production skill sets make him the perfect person to learn your music production skills from.
-He is super approachable so feel free to get in contact with him and ask a question.
+Jay Hales (Tutor & Co-Founder of Born To Produce) has produced in most genres over the last 20 years, as well as successfully DJ'ing across many countries throughout Europe.
+He writes music for TV companies and makes his own personal music in a wide range of genres.

-Get in contact any time to give feedback, ask for help or just say hello.
+Get in contact any time to give feedback, ask for help, or just say hello.
 Use the contact form HERE

 QUESTIONS & ANSWERSAsk a Question

 Hi, im very interested in Techno Tuto, i have cubase elements 10 is possible to follow tutorial with this version?